Coronavirus news in Great Britain

 Travel from the UK to Finland

-The Finnish Government still recommends avoiding non-essential travel to other than those countries for which the restrictions on entry have been lifted.
 External border control will continue for traffic from the UK to Finland.
-If a person enters Finland from the UK for an authorised reason, they should self-isolate for 10 days.
-People arriving in the country may also be directed to a voluntary COVID-19 test at an airport or port.
-Based on a risk assessment, the doctor may place the person under quarantine.
+If a person enters Finland from the UK for an authorized reason, they should self-isolate for 14 days.
+If you arrive to Finland from the UK, a physician of infectious diseases can issue an official quarantine order of 14 days.
+Based on a risk assessment, the physician decides on the quarantine on a case-by-case basis.

 - Further information on entry restrictions to Finland: The instructions of the Finnish Border Guard to passengers regarding entry to Finland

-- Further information on voluntary quarantine in Finland: Travel and the coronavirus pandemic
+- Further information on voluntary quarantine in Finland and shortening it by taking a test : Travel and the coronavirus pandemic

 - Ministry for Foreign Affairs of Finland: Q&A about travelling and coronavirus

-- Restrictions on entry and health measures in Finland 1 October–22 November 2020
+- Restrictions on entry and health measures in Finland from 1 October 2020 (Ministry of Interior)

-It is recommended to use a face covering when safe distance of 2 metres is not possible.
-Currently, it is compulsory to use a face covering in public transport as well as in shops and supermarkets, indoor shopping centres, banks, building societies, post offices, and indoor transport hubs.
+It is recommended to use a face coverings when safe distance of 2 meters is not possible.
+Currently, it is compulsory to use a face coverings in public transport as well as in shops and supermarkets, indoor shopping centers, banks, building societies, post offices, and indoor transport hubs.
 You are also required to wear face coverings in numerous other public indoor settings, such as museums, galleries, cinemas, places of worship, and public libraries.
 Further information on face coverings and when to wear one is available here.

-Heathrow airport is currently trialling temperature screening in Terminal 2 Arrivals and Terminal 2 and Terminal 5 check-in.
+Heathrow airport is currently trialing temperature screening in Terminal 2 Arrivals and Terminal 2 and Terminal 5 check-in.

 - More information on NHS -services: nhs.gov.uk